CS2103JAN2017-W13-B3/addressbook-level4/docs/DeveloperGuide.md

 Welcome to ToLuist's Developer Guide.

-By going through this document, you will learn how to set up the project, understand the architecture of the application as well as know how to troubleshoot some common development issues.
+By going through this document, you will learn how to set up the project, understand the architecture of the application, as well as know how to troubleshoot some common development issues.

 We have organized the guide in a top-down manner so that, as a new developer, you can look at the big picture of the project before zooming in on specific components.